DigitalWER/BankAppCS_DocumentationExample/README.md

-### LogIn window <a name="logInWindow"></a>
+### Log In window <a name="logInWindow"></a>
 <div align="adjust">The initial window of the application is the login window.
 To take full advantage of the designed functionality it is necessary to log into the application.
-In order to test the application, one permanent user has been saved, whose access with username and password is respectively: username: admin, password: admin (it is initialised in the constructor of the start window)</div>
+In order to test the application, one permanent user has been saved, whose access with username and password is respectively: username: admin, password: admin (it is initialized in the constructor of the start window)</div>

 ```groovy
 public StartWindowSignIn()